 Canada is in the midst of an opioid epidemic, with devastating effects on individuals, families, and our communities.
 Overdose deaths are continuing to rise.
 Opioids include heroin, and prescription pain medications such as codeine, morphine, oxycodone (Percocet, OxyContin), and hydromorphone (Dilaudid).
 Unfortunately, we are also seeing the rise of extremely potent and deadly opioids such as fentanyl and carfentanil.

 Fortunately, highly effective and life-saving medications are available which treat withdrawal and rapidly stabilize opioid addiction to allow people to feel normal again and break the cycle of dependence.
-Halton RAAM Clinic provides immediate access to Methadone and Suboxone treatment programs to allow patients
+Halton & Mississauga RAAM Clinic provides immediate access to Methadone, Suboxone and Sublocade treatment programs to allow patients

 Starting a Treatment Program:

-If you are interested in starting a Methadone or Suboxone treatment program at one of our locations, call us at 1-888-388-7226 to book an appointment.
-We also welcome new patients on a walk-in basis.
+If you are interested in starting a Methadone or Suboxone treatment program, call us at 1-888-388-7226 to book an appointment.
+We also welcome new patients on a walk-in basis (new patients do need to arrive to register at least one hour prior to clinic closing).
 Our clinic hours and locations are found here.

 Our services are covered 100% by OHIP.
 Please bring your Health Card and a list of current medications to your first appointment.